 How often do you water a fiddle leaf fig tree?

-There are a few factors that will determine how frequent you need to water your Fiddle Leaf Fig Tree including general ambient temperature, relative humidity, size of the plant, and prevailing light conditions throughout the day.
+A few factors will determine how frequently you need to water your Fiddle Leaf Fig Tree, including general ambient temperature, relative humidity, size of the plant, and prevailing light conditions throughout the day.
 Typically most Fiddle Leaf Fig Trees require watering approximately every 7 to 10 days (less during the winter months).
-A good indicator to follow is when the top 2 inches of soil are completely dry the tree is ready to be watered.
-Be careful not to over-water as persistently saturated soil can lead to root-rot.
+A good indicator to follow is when the top 2 inches of soil are completely dry, and the tree is ready to be watered.
+Be careful not to over-water, as persistently saturated soil can lead to root rot.

 Do fiddle leaf fig trees need sun?